Intercept Pharma (ICPT) Receives a Buy from RBC Capital

-Currently, the analyst consensus on Intercept Pharma is a Strong Buy with an average price target of $149.08, representing a 127.0% upside.
-In a report issued on March 26, Wedbush also reiterated a Buy rating on the stock with a $257.00 price target.
+Currently, the analyst consensus on Intercept Pharma is a Strong Buy with an average price target of $149.08, implying an 116.5% upside from current levels.
+In a report issued on March 30, Oppenheimer also maintained a Buy rating on the stock with a $124.00 price target.

 See today’s analyst top recommended stocks >>